jasonsbeer/Amiga-2000-EATX/README.md

 The external composite video jack has been removed.

 ### Memory
 The original 256Kx4 DRAMs have been replaced by a single SRAM.
 The 2000 EATX is permanently configured to recognize 1MB chip ram and requires Fatter Agnus (MOS 8372A).
 Other Agnus revisions are not supported at this time.
-If drop-in Agnus replacements become available in the future, it should be possible to include support for 2MB chip RAM.

 ### Audio Output
 The left/right RCA jacks of the Amiga have been replaced by a 3.5mm stereo audio jack.